-Quick Plot Summary: Released in 2021, Mixtape is a Comedy, Family film directed by Valerie Weiss.
+Quick Plot Summary: Released in 2021, Mixtape is a Comedy, Family film directed by Valerie Weiss, written by Stacey Menear.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Gemma Brooke Allen.
+It provides a scannable look at the movie's central conflict involving Gemma Brooke Allen as Beverly.

 Story Breakdown